 This paranormal romance is a paperback edition was published by Gollancz on September 4, 2012 and has 337 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author that I've reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Archangel's Blade, Angels of Darkness, Lord of the Abyss, Desert Warrior, Angels' Flight, Tangle of Need, Play of Passion, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, "Home", Angels' Pawn, "New Year's Kisses", Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Shards of Hope, “Fairy Balloons”, “An Unexpected Guest”, Allegiance of Honor, "The Song of the Wolf".
+Other books by this author include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Archangel's Blade, Angels of Darkness, Lord of the Abyss, Desert Warrior, Angels' Flight, Tangle of Need, Play of Passion, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, "Home", Angels' Pawn, "New Year's Kisses", Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Shards of Hope, “Fairy Balloons”, “An Unexpected Guest”, Allegiance of Honor, "The Song of the Wolf", Archangel’s Heart

 Fifth in the Guild Hunter paranormal romance series revolving around archangels who rule the world and the beings who serve or deceive them.
 The couple focus in this story is on Jason and the Princess Mahiya and is set in India.

 In 2013, Archangel’s Storm won the DABWAHA Romance Tournament for Best Paranormal/Urban Fantasy Romance.

 It’s an odd combination of contemporary and Asian cruelty combined with typical, vicious court intrigue and just sad.
 Incredibly good, but that a being with so much power can be so very petty.

 We learn more about Jason’s history, his childhood, and his parents.
 I understand better why he is so closed-off.